-- The coordinator of Foreign Languages generates an assessment report every year.
-The report is distributed to the faculty. - All faculty participate in reviewing the assessment items (OPI, WPT, Portfolios, Surveys). - The results are used to help the program stay the course on the outcomes. - The program faculty considers data in light of intersections between program goals and the University's Strategic Plan. - The results appear on every five year program review in order to have faulty, advisory boards and administrators informed. - Students are informed on how to keep track of their progress toward learning outcomes by all the specifics outlined on each course syllabi.
+- The coordinator of Foreign Languages generates an assessment report every two years.
+The report is distributed to the faculty.
+The report is kept on the I-drive in order to provide access to advisory boards and administration. - All faculty participate in reviewing the assessment items (MOPI, student writing sample, surveys). - The results are used to help the program stay the course on the outcomes. - The program faculty considers data in light of intersections between program goals and the University's Strategic Plan. - Students are informed on how to keep track of their progress toward learning outcomes by all the specifics outlined on each course syllabi.